SvenVw/fdm/.changeset/kind-singers-arrive.md

 "@svenvw/fdm-calculator": patch
 ---

-At norms replace vector lookup of remote datasets with raster query to improve performance and reliability
+In norms, replace vector lookups of remote datasets with raster queries to improve performance and reliability.